AntonSol919/linkspace/homepage/eli5.md

 - can be signed with a public key.

 The hash is generated: It allows everybody to efficiently talk _about_ things.
-You set a group, and your device makes sures only the members of that group can get the data.
+You set a group, it exists because we say it does, and your device exchanges with the members of that group.
 The domain is chosen by a developer.
-It is put before the path.
-It signals what app to use and what the events mean.
+It signals what app to use, and how the events are organized.
-The path is set by a application.
 The signature is created from the user's public key.
 It allows us to identify each other.